-The biggest problem in using the GIF for tilt series is that there may be an energy shift when changing to lower magnifications for various alignment tasks.
+The biggest problem in using the EF for tilt series is that there may be an energy shift when changing to lower magnifications for various alignment tasks.
 If the slit is in, the zero loss peak may shift out of the energy range of the slit, and the task will fail.
 One solution would be to remove the slit when going to lower magnification, but this would cause an unpredictable and potentially large increase in intensity that could saturate the camera.
 The solution in SerialEM is to calibrate the energy shifts and apply these automatically when changing magnifications, so that the slit can be left in and will still be centered at the lower magnification.
-The program will also apply energy offsets to accommodate changes in slit width.
-These capabilities allow you to explore different magnifications and slit widths without having to align the ZLP repeatedly.
+The program will also apply energy offsets to accommodate changes in slit width on older GIFs.
+These capabilities allow you to explore different magnifications and slit widths without having to align the ZLP repeatedly. repeatedly.

 SerialEM implements the three standard imaging modes: unfiltered (with the slit out), filtered to record only zero-loss electrons, and filtered to record electrons with a specific range of energy losses.
 Once filtering is selected, it is possible to switch between zero-loss and a specific energy loss simply by toggling the 'Zero loss' checkbox; however, if you want a different slit width in the two cases you need to adjust it each time you switch between them.
 See Filter Control panel for more details.